jadef/gold-miner/README.md

 This is a [React](https://facebook.github.io/react/) project, so obviously JS heavy.
 It has [babel](http://babeljs.io/), notably with `"presets": ["@babel/preset-env", "@babel/preset-react"]` and one plugin of `"@babel/plugin-proposal-class-properties"`.

 The (dev) build itself is using [Webpack](https://webpack.js.org/).
-The local dev uses a combination of [Browsersync](https://www.browsersync.io/) and webpack dev middlewhare.
-Since it runs in middlewhere there is no "compilation" to a public folder, it's created in memory.
-This also has a layer of "hot reloading" so that during dev the whole page doesn't need refreshing, saving a `.jsx` file will just reload affected components.
+The local dev uses a combination of [Browsersync](https://www.browsersync.io/), webpack dev middleware and react-refresh.
+Since it runs in middleware there is no "compilation" to a public folder, it's created in memory.
+This also has a layer of "fast refresh" so that during dev the whole page doesn't need refreshing, saving a `.jsx` file will just reload affected components.

 All of that said, it should **just work**, but the files to pay most attention to in relation, more or less in this order: